vedantchandra/mpms/README.md

 - `training_grid_dd.csv` contains an alternative grid of training features derived from ~ 1500 real stars from SDSS with reliable *Gaia* parallaxes, and consequently reliable stellar types.
 We caution that whilst this grid may be preferred by some users for being purely data-driven, it will be quite unreliable for parts of the parameter space that are not covered by the observational data (e.g., very low-temperature stars).

-- `/paper/` contains all notebooks required to reproduce the results of the paper, minus large files for the atmospheric model grids.
+- `/paper/` contains all notebooks required to reproduce the plots in the paper, minus large files for the atmospheric model grids.
 These files can be obtained from the [PHOENIX website (MPMS models)](http://phoenix.astro.physik.uni-goettingen.de/) and from [Simon Blouin (WD models)](https://www.lanl.gov/search-capabilities/profiles/simon-blouin.shtml) respectively.

 #### Non-Standard Python Dependancies: